 To avoid such situations, set the Ignore mapping direction restrictions on adding option.
 This means, the property mapping rule for the account manager is run when the group is added and the account manager is assigned in the database.
 The subsequent synchronization does not detect a rogue modification because the account manager is identical in both systems.

 To run a property mapping rule on adding

-Edit the property mapping rule.
+- 1. Edit the property mapping rule. - 2.
 Set the Ignore mapping direction restrictions on adding option.
-For more information, see How to edit property mapping rules on page 86.